 Smoothness and Functionality

 The Bachelor post is a reasonably smooth and highly reliable dropper post.
-This post was a total "set-it-and-forget-it" situation which is a high compliment at OutdoorGearLab.
+This post was a total “set-it-and-forget-it” situation, which is a high compliment at OutdoorGearLab.
 Once we got the post set up and properly dialed in, we didn't need to mess with it again.
 No adjustment of cable tension, no adjustment of the air spring, just solid and reliable dropper post performance…thumbs up.

 When you crest a climb and it is time to party, the lever actuates very easily.
-We will dive into the remote/later in more detail later in this review, but it doesn't take much force to get the remote to engage the drop.
+We will dive into the remote in more detail later in this review, but it doesn't take much force to get the remote to engage the drop.
 During the drop process, we found the Bachelor to be relatively smooth.
 This post is definitely on the silkier side of the spectrum, but there were a couple of noticeable imperfections in the stroke.
 We hesitate to label these imperfections as hitches or sticky points as this might be a little harsh, but they were periods of reduced smoothness.
-We don't view this as a huge, deal-breaking, issue, but it is one thing that keeps the Bachelor from being the perfect post.
+We don't view this as a huge, deal-breaking issue, but it is one thing that keeps the Bachelor from being the perfect post.

 Cold weather performance was stellar.
 We rode this post in temperatures well below freezing.
 We found the post was relatively unaffected by the low temperatures.
-The return rate remained consistent and it didn't feel as if it took any more force to compress the seatpost.
+The return rate remained consistent, and it didn't feel as if it took any more force to compress the seatpost.

 We messed with the cable tension a little bit throughout testing.
 It can be interesting to see how sensitive a particular seatpost is to cable tension.
 Some posts require tension to be absolutely perfect to function properly.
 Others are a little bit more flexible.
 If you somehow happen to have a little bit of slack in the system, the Bachelor handles it well.
 There will be a little slop in the very beginning of the lever throw, but aside from that, the post still operates well and stays in the correct position.